agiza/stream-video-player/readme.txt

 == Upgrade Notice ==

-= 1.3.1 =
+= 1.3.2 =
-DO NOT UPGRADE until version 1.3.2 - Removed SWF included files to comply with the GLP rules of WordPress directory.
-You can still use the full version downloading it from my site: http://rodrigopolo.com/about/wp-stream-video
+* UPDATE! link to JW Player (player.swf) updated from 5.3.1397 version to 5.7.1896 custom build. but recomended to download the standalone version 1.3.3 from my site.

 = 1.3.0 =
 New JW Player version fixing many bugs, XML Playlist support with options in the tag generator, custom config.xml file support, some bugs fixed.

-TESTED and working on WordPress 3.0.2!
+TESTED and working on WordPress 3.2.1!

 == Screenshots ==